oliviagardiner/advent-of-code/README.md

 * Day 2
   * Part 1: What do you get if you multiply your final horizontal position by your final depth? // 2187380
-  * Part 2: What do you get if you multiply your final horizontal position by your final depth? // 2086357770
+  * Part 2: What do you get if you multiply your final horizontal position by your final depth? // 2086357770 Day 3
+  * Part 1: What is the power consumption of the submarine? // 4160394